 The Minor and Child Safety Protections (COPPA Compliance) provision and the Age Restriction and Minors Policy are the most carefully worded sections of TikTok's documentation.
 Both have been shaped by regulatory pressure, including a 5.7 million dollar FTC settlement in 2019 and ongoing state-level enforcement actions.

 What the provisions actually commit to is narrower than most parents assume.
 TikTok promises to restrict accounts for users under 13 and limit certain features for users under 16.
 It does not commit to hard age verification beyond self-attestation.
 It does not commit to proactively identifying minors who have misrepresented their age.
-The practical result is that the minor safety framework relies heavily on users being honest about their age, which many are not.
+The practical result is that the minor safety framework relies on self-reported age information.

-For compliance teams at ed-tech, gaming, or consumer platforms, TikTok's approach is worth studying because it represents the minimum viable position for COPPA compliance.
-It is not the best practice position.
+For compliance teams at ed-tech, gaming, or consumer platforms, TikTok's approach is worth studying as a reference point for COPPA compliance implementation.

 Content moderation authority is broad